algolia/docsearch/docs/src/how-does-it-work.md

 This step still requires some manual work and human brain, but thanks to the +1 000 configs we already created, we're able to automate most of it.
-Once this creation finished, we'll run a first indexing of your website and have it run automatically every 24h.
+Once this creation finishes, we'll run a first indexing of your website and have it run automatically every 24h.

 ## You update your website